Santo Daime: Ayahuasca

+Internationalization and spiritual tourism

+The rapid global expansion of ayahuasca, heavily driven by the international reach of ICEFLU and the broader neo-ayahuasqueiro circuit, has created a highly lucrative, transnational spiritual tourism market.
+This widespread commercialization and internationalization has yielded critical safety and ethical failures.
+Prominent among these negative impacts are documented instances of severe abuse against women—including sexual assault—occurring under the guise of ritual healing, compounded by an overall lack of safety protocols and ceremonial credibility within various touring hubs.
+International non-governmental organizations, such as ICEERS, cite these severe structural abuses, alongside a growing commodification and separation of the beverage from its sociocultural origins, as urgent motivators for their lobbying efforts to install overarching regulatory mechanisms via global intangible heritage declarations.

 Legal status

 Due to their usage of ayahuasca as a sacrament and the spread of the religion, Santo Daime has found itself at the center of court battles and legal disputes in various countries.

 Brazil

-In Brazil, CONFEN (the Federal Drug Council) has consistently upheld the right of the Daime Church to practice its religion and healing practices using the Daime.
+In Brazil, CONFEN (the Federal Drug Council) has consistently upheld the right of the Santo Daime Church to practice its religion and healing practices using Daime.
 A study was made of the Daime by the CONFEN in 1987 which included visits to the various churches and observation of the making of the Daime.
-It also included study of another group of ayahuasca users, who call the drink vegetal (União do Vegetal - UDV).
+It also included study of another group of ayahuasca users, who call the drink vegetal (União do Vegetal – UDV).
 The work group which made the study included representatives not only of the CONFEN but also of several other government agencies.
 The conclusion of the study was that the Daime was a very positive influence in the community, encouraging social harmony and personal integration.
 The study noted that, rather than simply considering the pharmacological analysis of the plants, it was essential to consider the whole context of the use of the tea—religious, social, and cultural.